About the University of Montana

-UM is an affiliation of four institutions around the state: the flagship campus in Missoula, The University of Montana Western located in Dillon, Montana Tech of The University of Montana in Butte, and Helena College of The University of Montana.
+UM is an affiliation of four institutions around the state: the flagship campus in Missoula, University of Montana Western located in Dillon, Montana Tech of the University of Montana in Butte, and Helena College of the University of Montana.
 Each institution has its own unique emphasis, character and learning environment.

 Office of the President